KelvinShadewing/KyrodianLegends/wiki/magic.md

 Mages with elemental skill tend to lean towards one or the other type, matter or energy.
 However, this is where the yin-yang principal comes into play.
 A mage who specializes in energy will have one matter element they can use, and one who specializes in matter will have one energy element.
 For example, [Midi](midi.md) can use fire, ice, and shock bombs, and can also make dark bombs that create a gravity well.

 Along with that, another point of balance among the elements is how they relate to their compliments.
-Each elemental category has two elements that counteract each other, and two that counteract one from the other category.These elements will have a greater effect against their counterpart, while offering resistance against themselves.
+Each elemental category has two elements that counteract each other, and two that counteract one from the other category.
+These elements will have a greater effect against their counterpart, while offering resistance against themselves.

 |Element|Counter|
 |-------|-------|